ankitg/genesys/README.md

 ### Android

 The android solution presents itself as a jar and provides views (activities) for login and the actual chat window.
 The library is completely skinable and has no dependencies (apart from appcompat for backward compatibility).
+It uses a speech bubble styling from <https://github.com/AdilSoomro/Android-Speech-Bubble>

 ### iOS

 The iOS solution presents itself in form of a CocoaPod.
+You can find it here: <https://github.com/sin2/SAGenesysChat>